mattmallencode/crm/README.md

 ###  Contact Relationship Management
 *Implementation of Requirement: 8*

-The following details the operation and implementation of the features that allow teams to manage relationships with their contacts within the Sherpa CRM.
+The following details the operation and implementation of the features that allow teams to manage relationships with their contacts within Sherpa.

 *Endpoint: /contact/\<contact_id>/\<activity>*